nyssance/genos/README.md

 - Fragment have two type: list and detail.
   - list for REST list api, like https://www.yourdomain.com/api/v1/users/, list include default `mListView`, `mAdapter`
   - detail for REST detail api, like https://www.yourdomain,com/api/v1/users/{:user_id}/
-  - mCall in fragment is a call of it, it's a [Retrofit](http://square.github.io/retrofit/) call
+  - call in fragment is a call of it, it's a [Retrofit](http://square.github.io/retrofit/) call
 - Repository is for load data.
 - ViewModel is for bind data and view.